Binary quartic forms with vanishing $J$-invariant: Proof of Theorem

 It thus follows that

 Multiplying by 4 to account for the signs of $B$ and $4 \alpha^7 - \beta A$, we obtain the result. \end{proof}

 We may now prove Theorem \ref{MT2}.

-\begin{proof}[Proof of Theorem \ref{MT2}] The error term in the estimate for $N_f(X)$ provided by Lemma \ref{red NF} is sufficiently sharp that we may directly sum using the class number formula given by Proposition \ref{red class}.
+\begin{proof}[Proof of Theorem \ref{MT2}] The error term in the estimate for $N_f(X)$ provided by Lemma \ref{red NF} is sufficiently sharp that we may evaluate the sum directly using the class number formula given by Proposition \ref{red class}.
 We are then left to evaluate the sum

 We have the well-known identity

 Hence

 By partial summation, we see that